18F/bug-bounty/project-instructions.md

 * Sufficient funding and staffing for at least three months of participation in the program.
 We want you to be able to guarantee you can fix any reported issues!

+* Be comfortable with a fully-public bounty.
+Our intent is for these bounties to be fully-public (that is, open to any researcher on HackerOne's platform).
+If you want, we can _start_ with a private, invite-only bounty (where HackerOne selects and invites a few highly-qualified researchers), but only as a stepping stone towards a fully-public bounty.

 In a nutshell, projects will have bugs reported to them, and their ability to deal with them gracefully will be the key to success.